 Research shows that more than half of the world’s population is now using email.
 This amounts to approximately 4 billion people.
 And the figure is expected to keep growing.
 It’s no wonder email is still one of the most effective channels to reach customers.
 Did you know that it’s even more effective than social media?

-These days, no marketing strategy should be without a social media campaign.
+These days, no subscription service marketing strategy should be without a social media campaign.
 It’s a great platform for interacting with your audience and keeping your brand relevant, but it’s not as effective in converting fans to customers.
 When it comes to customer acquisition, email is still king!
-As a matter of fact, 81% of small businesses still count on email marketing for acquiring new customers.
+As a matter of fact, 81% of small businesses still count on marketing emails for acquiring new customers.

 The best part is that email marketing for a subscription costs next to nothing.
 You get to reach out to hundreds of thousands of people without worrying about ballooning costs.

-And get this—although email is much cheaper than other channels, it brings the highest ROI for businesses.
+And get this — although email is much more cost effective than other channels, it still brings the highest ROI for businesses.

 As a result, email marketing is an attractive and practical option for small businesses that can’t afford to splurge on radio, TV, or Facebook ads.
 No matter what new cool platform comes to town, marketers will always keep going back to email.

-One of the things that make email marketing effective is its ability to connect with the reader.
+One of the things that makes email marketing effective is its ability to connect with the reader.
 You can segment your subscribers into separate lists (based on distinct preferences or demographics) and craft a tailored message for each group.
 Although you’re addressing the group as a whole, you can design your email to make it feel like you are talking directly to individual recipients.
-Marketing emails for subscription companies enable a personal approach to engaging with a vast audience.
+Using emails as a subscription box marketing method is thus a great way of applying a personal approach to your broader strategy and encouraging people to become loyal subscribers.

 While we can spend hours on social media just scrolling and browsing through the content, it’s different for emails.
 We’ve been trained to take some sort of action in response to an email, be it replying, forwarding, signing up, buying something, or simply moving the message to a different folder.
 This inclination makes it easier for you to convince customers to respond to your call to action.